-The Financial Statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP), applying the New Zealand equivalents to International Financial Reporting Standards and its interpretations (NZ IFRS), as appropriate, for public benefit entities.
-These are the Authority's first NZ IFRS Financial Statements.
+The Financial Statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP), applying the New Zealand equivalents to International Financial Reporting Standards and its interpretations (NZ IFRS), as appropriate, for Public Benefit Entities.
 The Authority is a public benefit entity, which is domiciled in New Zealand.